 Dunlap exhibited at the American Academy of the Fine Arts in New York from 1816 until his death.
 He was a member from 1817 to 1828, and keeper, librarian, and a member of the board of directors from 1817 to 1819.
 In 1826 Dunlap helped found the rival National Academy of Design, where he served as vice president from 1832 to 1838.
 He exhibited there from 1826 to 1838, and from 1831 to 1838 was the professor of historical composition.

 During the last decade of his life Dunlap suffered poverty and illness.
 Nevertheless, he wrote prolifically, producing two well-known books, The History of the American Theatre (1832) and The History of the Rise and Progress of the Arts of Design in the United States (1834).
 The first--and still valuable--history of American art, the latter work details the accomplishments of the young nation in critical biographies of its artists.
 In addition to recounting biographies, Dunlap also touched on such diverse topics as the history of engraving, practical instructions on miniature painting, a survey of American art academies, styles of ancient architecture, and L'Enfant's plan for Washington.
 Although Dunlaps's own autobiography in this volume rather strictly divides his life into periods of exclusive involvement with either the theater or "the arts of design," there were periods of overlap, and given his frequent career zigzags, it is not surprising that Dunlap combined his two interests and that his style varied greatly over the fifty-odd years of his sporadic painting career.
 Dunlap died in New York City in 1839.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Dunlap, William.
 History of the Rise and Progress of the Arts of Design in the United States.
 2 vols.
 1834.
 Reprint.
 New York, 1969: 1:243-312.